 Could we not find the answer by questioning those around us?
 I expect that if you ask someone why they took their particular job; they might say, in part, for a stable income.
 But why the stable income: maybe to live comfortably?
-But why live comfortably…for some reason which leads to another reason which will inevitably lead, in my experience, to something like a confused pause and the almost bashful admission that all was done ‘to be happy.”
+But why live comfortably…for some reason which leads to another reason which will inevitably lead, in my experience, to something like a confused pause and the almost bashful admission that all was done “to be happy.”

 We can bolster the evidence by asking a similar question from a different angle.
 If happiness is not the goal, then its a means.
-But imagine someone said not ‘that I want to watch this new movie in order to be happy’ but instead, ‘I want to be happy in order to watch this movie’ (with happiness as a means).
+But imagine someone said not “that I want to watch this new movie in order to be happy” but instead, “I want to be happy in order to watch this movie” (with happiness as a means).
 In the latter case doesn’t ‘happiness’ just sound manifestly misplaced?
 If one was happy, why bother with movies altogether?

 But one may object to this stance in at least two ways.

-Firstly, one might for example say, ‘I didn’t pick this particular movie to be happy, I did it rather randomly and carelessly.
+Firstly, one might for example say, “I didn’t pick this particular movie to be happy, I did it rather randomly and carelessly.”
 Well, if the choice was truly made without thought, then without the intentionality that underlies human action we might call the act almost involuntary.

 For example, when someone intends to attend Mass at St. Vincent de Paul on Sunday morning, it becomes the cause of getting up early, getting dressed, not eating immediately before-hand, filling up the car with gas the night before, and driving into the parking lot, even if one is not consciously thinking about the Church every step of the way.

 But where is it to be found?
 And maybe just as importantly, if all that I do is for the sake of happiness, where do my actions prove I think happiness is?
 But lets us at least answer the first by closing in the words Blaise Pascal began at our beginning:

 What else does this craving, and this helplessness, proclaim but that there was once in man a true happiness, of which all that now remains is the empty print and trace?
-This he tries in vain to fill with everything around him, seeking in things that are not there the help he cannot find in those that are, though none can help, since this infinite abyss can be filled only with an infinite and immutable object; in other words by God himself.
+This he tries in vain to fill with everything around him, seeking in things that are not there the help he cannot find in those that are, though none can help, since this infinite abyss can be filled only with an infinite and immutable object; in other words by God himself (Blaise Pascal, Ibid.).